tactcomplabs/sst-pim/README.md

 # TODO

 ## Linker Script
-- Link to standard libraries so we can parse command link arguments.
+- Link to standard libraries so we can parse command line arguments.
 - Eliminate initialization of global memory segments in the linker script.

 ## PIM FSM